intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 by setting value to each member of a composite, which means that we have `1:n` mapping between SYCL identifiers and numeric IDs of specialization constants.

-4. When AOT compilation is used or target is a CUDA device (where NVPTX intermediate representation is used), we need to somehow emulate support for specialization constants.
+4. When AOT compilation is used or the target device does not use SPIR-V as the device code format (for example, CUDA device, where NVPTX intermediate representation is used), we need to somehow emulate support for specialization constants.

 ## Design

-As stated above, native specialization constants support is based on corresponding SPIR-V functionality, while emulation is supposed to be implemented through transforming specialization constants into kernel arguments.
+As stated above, native specialization constants support is based on corresponding SPIR-V functionality, while emulation is implemented through transforming specialization constants into kernel arguments.

 In DPC++ Headers/DPC++ RT we don't know a lot of necessary information about specialization constants, like: which numeric ID is used for particular